felixmatt/shyft/README.md

 BUILDING
 ========

-NOTE: the compiling instructions below have been mainly tested on Linux platforms.
+NOTE: the build/compile instructions below have been mainly tested on Linux platforms.
 Shyft can also be compiled (and it is actively maintained) for Windows, but the building instructions are not covered here (yet).

 NOTE: the dependency regarding a modern compiler generally means gcc-5 is required to build Shyft.

 You can compile Shyft by using the typical procedure for Python packages.
 We use environment variables to control the build.
 The `SHYFT_DEPENDENCIES_DIR` defines where the dependencies will be built (or exist).
 When you call `setup.py` the script will call cmake.
 If the dependencies exist in the aforementioned directory, they will be used.
 Otherwise, they will be downloaded and built into that directory as part of the build process.
 If not set, cmake will create a directory `shyft-dependencies` in the `shyft` repository directory.
 A suggestion is to set the `shyft-dependencies` directory to your `shyft-workspace`.
-If you have set these as part of your `conda environment` per the instructions above, and are active in that environment, then simply:
+If you have set these as part of your `conda environment` per the instructions above, and assuming you are active in that environment, then simply:

  ```bash
  pip install -r requirements.txt